Stochastic Control Barrier Functions for Economics: Preliminaries

 \rule{1\columnwidth}{0.7pt} \textbf{Active Set Invariance Filter}

 \rule[7pt]{1\columnwidth}{0.7pt}

 This ensures that the control input for the dynamical system, $\boldsymbol{u}_{\rm act}$, will guarantee safety and will be as close as possible to the control generated by the primary controller.
 An active set invariance filter using a QP is denoted ASIF-QP.
+In the literature similar formulations are often denoted CBF-QP's.